lachisholm/Data_Structure_Discovery/Trees.md

 ```

-- Practical Applications of trees
-  Trees are widely used in computer Science for various purposes.
+### Practical Applications of Trees in Computer Science

-  (under construction !)

-- Binary Search Tree(BST): Used for efficient searching and sorting

-  (under construction !)

-- File Systems: Directories and files are organized in a tree structure

-  (under construction !)

-- Databases: Trees are used in databases to enable quick data retrieval

-  (under construction !)
+Trees, as a pivotal data structure, find extensive application in various computer science domains due to their hierarchical nature and efficiency in managing and organizing data.

+- **Binary Search Trees (BST):** BSTs are crucial for efficient searching and sorting operations.
+They store data in a structured manner, where each node has a maximum of two children.
+This property ensures that operations like search, insert, and delete can be performed in logarithmic time complexity, making BSTs highly effective for managing sorted data.

+- **File Systems:** In operating systems, trees play a fundamental role in organizing files and directories.
+The tree structure allows for a hierarchical organization where directories can contain files or other directories.
+This setup mimics a real-world filing system, facilitating efficient file storage, retrieval, and management.

+- **Databases:** Trees are integral to the design of database indexing mechanisms, particularly through variants like B-trees and B+-trees.
+These structures enable databases to quickly locate records, significantly reducing the time required for data retrieval operations.
+Their ability to maintain sorted data and support efficient insertion and deletion operations makes them indispensable for database management systems seeking to optimize performance.

+These applications underscore the utility of trees in enhancing data accessibility, organization, and processing across different computer science disciplines.

 Here is a simple python code inserting a new node in a Binary Search Tree